VaMach/azure-docs.cs-cz/articles/virtual-network/virtual-network-create-vm-accelerated-networking.md

      -PublicIpAddressId $Pip.Id `
      -EnableAcceleratedNetworking

-    # Specify the base image's VHD URI (from phase one step 5).
+    # Specify the base image's VHD URI (from phase 1, step 5).
     # Note: The storage account of this base image vhd should have "Storage service encryption" disabled
     # See more from here: https://docs.microsoft.com/azure/storage/storage-service-encryption
     # This is just an example URI, you will need to replace this when running this script